rogerbinns/apsw/_sources/dbapi.rst.txt

 None of the date or time methods are available since SQLite 3 does not have a native date or time type.
 There are `functions
 <https://sqlite.org/lang_datefunc.html>`_ for
-manipulating dates and time which are represented as strings or `Julian days <https://en.wikipedia.org/wiki/Julian_day>`_ (floating point number).
+manipulating dates and time which are stored as strings or `Julian days <https://en.wikipedia.org/wiki/Julian_day>`_ (floating point number).